 In der aktuellen Ausgabe der Digital Production (zu finden an jedem gut sortierten Kiosk) befindet sich ein Artikel über den Camera Tracker von Blender und ein Interview mit den Entwicklern Keir Mierle und Sergey Sharybin und dem Mango-Matchmover Sebastian König.
 BlenderDiplom präsentiert das Original-Interview auf Englisch!

-BD: Obviously it all started 5 years ago with Kier's libMV project.
+BD: Obviously it all started 5 years ago with your libMV project.
 Today, after 5 years of development, it's finally integrated in Blender.
-Kier, how is that?
+Keir, how is that?

-K: I don't know wether 5 years of development is accurate.
-We started 5 years ago but what's now in Blender is like a very small bit of libMV.
-Just the parts you need actually.
-LibMV was originally my thesis and I started it targeting Blender but that did not happen for various reasons for quiet a while.
-And eventually Summer of Code project happend.
+K: I don't know whether 5 years of development is accurate.
+We started 5 years ago but what's now in Blender is like a very small bit of libMV, just the parts you need actually.
+LibMV was originally my thesis and I started it targeting Blender but that did not happen for various reasons for quite a while.
+And eventually the Summer of Code project happend.

 BD: That's where Sergey brought libMV to Blender by coding an interface?

 S: It wasn't really an interface.
 Interface is pretty simple but it was a bit more difficult task to define a workflow that would be convenient for all Blender users.
 And to make things work well with existing parts of Blender.

 BD: Regarding the workflow you got a lot of input from Sebastian, who had worked with various tracking tools in the past.
 Sebastian, what was your input?